 By Kevin Thorpe, Chief Economist, Americas

-As Chief Economist, Kevin is responsible for overseeing the Research Department in our major regional offices as well as focusing on national commercial real estate trends and forecasts.
-He and the firm’s worldwide research team produce studies and statistics on topics affecting the national and local economy, capital markets, finance, leasing fundamentals, property and project management and factors that affect supply-demand fundamentals in commercial real estate.
-Kevin has developed several econometric models to predict market trends, is a member of the National Association for Business Economics (NABE), and has authored numerous studies and survey reports.
+Mr. Thorpe is Cushman & Wakefield’s Global Chief Economist, focusing on global economic trends and forecasts.
+He and the firm’s worldwide research team produce studies and statistics on topics affecting the global and U.S. economy, capital markets, finance, leasing fundamentals, property and project management and factors that affect supply-demand fundamentals in commercial real estate.
+Mr. Thorpe has developed several econometric models to predict market trends, is a member of the National Association for Business Economics (NABE), and has authored numerous studies and survey reports.
 He is also frequently quoted in publications.